100 million Americans brace for more cold, ice and snow

 At least 13 children were treated for carbon monoxide poisoning at Cook Children’s Medical Center in Fort Worth and one parent died of the toxic fumes, hospital officials said.

-In Texas, at least, temperatures are expected to rise above freezing by the weekend.
+In Texas, at least, temperatures were expected to rise above freezing by the weekend.

 “There is some hope on the horizon,” Oravec said.